berniebear/trec_is/README.md

 Junpei:
 - [done] Add Hashtag feature
 - Tune models
-- Event-wise model.
+- [done] Event-wise model.
 By the way, the event of each test tweet will be informed, so we can manually choose classifier for each event
 - Add neural models

 Xinyu: